-3-15.2 Lock Requirements.
+3-15.3 Lock Requirements.

-a.
-Electric locks are required on Apartment entrance doors and bedroom doors.
+- a.
+Electric locks are required on Apartment entrance doors and bedroom doors. - b.

-- b.
 Navy projects with more than one closet per bedroom require electric locks for closet doors, keyed separately. - c.
-Provide electromagnetic (smart cards), programmable locks or electronic cards on all doors except toilets and Marine Corps closets.
-Provide the Marine Corps closet doors with electric locks at the direction of the commandant of the installation. - d.
+Provide electromagnetic (smart cards), programmable locks or electronic cards on all doors except \4\ bathrooms and toilet rooms /4/ and Marine Corps closets.
+Provide the Marine Corps closet doors with electric locks at the direction of the \4\ Commander /4/ of the installation. - d.
 Provide each occupant one key that opens the apartment entry door, one bedroom door, and designated closet door. - e.
 Marine Corps projects require padlocking slide bolt hardware for closets.

-3-15.3 Bathroom Locks.
+3-15.4 Bathroom Locks.